-When I was on my round-the-world trip back in the 1990s, I didn't have a full-time job and was constantly on the lookout for cheap ways to travel.
+When I was on my round-the-world trip back in the 1990s, I didn't have a full-time job and was constantly on the lookout for cheap ways to travel - I needed to cut costs and earn money.
 I was doing odd jobs at first and then freelancing as a journalist so money was scarce, especially in Africa where it often took months for me to be reunited with my cash.

 I learned the art of budget brutality on that trip.

-Things were also more expensive then; these days there are plenty of options for inexpensive travel - if not inexpensive, then a lot less expensive than before.
+Things were also more expensive then; these days there are plenty of options for inexpensive travel - or at least a lot less expensive than before.

 How to save money on airfares